TogaraCode/React-concepts-in-30-seconds/README.md

 # React Concepts in 30 seconds explained and simplified by Togara Hess

-React concepts described in 30 seconds.
+React concepts explained in 30 seconds.
 Click on the Chapters in blue bellow.

 ## Fundamental Concepts